Y-Ymb/sparkle/deploy/dependent-modules/README.md

 	On CentOS : sudo yum install ansible
 	On Debian(Ubuntu, L4FAME) : sudo apt-get install ansible

-If the 'ansible' package is not available in the YUM repositories configured for your machine, you may need to add the EPEL repository.
+If the ansible package is not available in the YUM repositories configured for your machine, you may need to add the EPEL repository.